Sema4AI/gallery/actions/zendesk/README.md

 - search for the tickets based on different attributes such as status, description, assignee, etc
 - get the ticket comments
+- assign a ticket to a user or a group
+- update the status of the ticket

 ## Prompts